OSM-Notes/OSM-Notes-Ingestion/docs/Documentation.md

 - **API Integration**: Real-time data from OSM Notes API
   - **Daemon Mode (Recommended)**: Continuous polling every 1 minute (30-60 seconds latency)
     - Uses `processAPINotesDaemon.sh` with systemd service
-    - Lower latency and better efficiency than cron-based execution
+    - Lower latency and better efficiency than manual execution
-  - **Cron Mode (Alternative)**: Periodic updates every 15 minutes (legacy option)
-    - Uses `processAPINotes.sh` with crontab scheduler
-    - Suitable when systemd is not available
+    - **REQUIRED** for production deployments
   - Limited to last 10,000 closed notes and all open notes
   - Automatic detection of new, modified, and reopened notes